 We believe that students rise to the expectations we set for them.
 Our curriculum is designed to empower students to succeed in college and the professional workforce, training students to think critically and solve real-world problems with effective solutions.

 Understanding human history and the forces that shape it is an invaluable skill for all those interested in having an impact on the world.
-Students engage with a variety of primary and secondary texts, and apply their knowledge through essays and discussions.
+Students at SMCA engage with a variety of primary and secondary texts, and apply their knowledge through essays and discussions.

 We train our students with a deep understanding of Bible through Orthodox Christian Theology.
 By learning what we believe, students learn to fully live out their Christian calling to become leaders created in His image.

-We are committed to emphasizing the importance of engaging with the fine arts at St. Mary's, where students learn to utilize their God-given talents to develop their artistic abilities to share with their community.
+We are committed to the importance of engaging with the fine arts at St. Mary's, where students learn to utilize their God-given talents to develop their artistic abilities to share with their community.

 In an increasingly globalized market, cultural training is a necessary component of every child's education.
 Here at St. Mary's we prepare students to engage and communicate across international boundaries.